 Playa del Duque is the perfect spot for beach lovers looking to relax before checking out the boutique shopping and upscale restaurants.
 Be sure to head back to the beach for sunset, as it is not to be missed!

 Insider tip: If you happen to visit Tenerife in February, make sure to check out the island's annual Carnival.

 This gorgeous strip of land is a marvel to walk down due to its magnificent stretch of golden sand bordered by the ocean in shades of teal and turquoise.
 Something interesting to think about while you’re walking down Jandia Peninsula is that it is believed it was once its own island and became connected to the rest of Fuerteventura after a strong volcanic eruption that occurred thousands of years ago.

 Four captivating isles await on this discovery.
 Explore lush Madeira and La Palma's sugar cube capital, Mount Teide on Tenerife and Lanzarote's volcanic landscapes before your return via Lisbon.

 - Up to $1,000 onboard credit per stateroom

 - Free gratuities for past guests

 - Grill Suite guests receive free drinks and free gratuities

 Your adventure begins in Lisbon, one of the world’s oldest, most vibrant cities and the perfect place to immerse yourself in Portuguese culture.
 Check out a film festival, art exhibition, or fashion show, or go for an historic twist by visiting the venerable Castle of São Jorge.

 After an indulging day at sea, explore Madeira’s colorful market stalls and sip excellent local wines.
-Next, sail to the Canary Islands, where you’ll discover the lush beauty of La Palma and festive Tenerife, packed with cafés, bars, and restaurants.
+Next, sail to festive Tenerife, packed with cafés, bars, and restaurants, and the Canary Islands, where you’ll discover the lush beauty of La Palma.

 11-Nights Canaries & Azores Cruise with Celebrity Cruises